Darko-Martinovic/McpServer/README.md

 2. **MCP Protocol Errors**: Check that no console output is going to stdout (should all go to stderr)
 3. **Logging Issues**: Verify the `Logs/` directory exists and is writable
 4. **Tool Execution**: Check the log files for detailed error information
+5. **Resource Tools Not Appearing**: The resource-like tools (GetInventoryStatus, GetDailySummary, GetDetailedInventory) appear as regular tools in MCP Inspector
+6. **Database Schema Issues**: Ensure your Products table has ReorderLevel and LastUpdated columns for inventory status queries

 ### Debug Information

-- Logs are stored in `Logs/mcpserver.log`
+- Logs are stored in `Logs/mcpserver.log` with daily rotation
-- Debug tool calls are logged to `debug-tool-calls.txt` in the publish directory
+- Debug tool calls are logged to `debug-tool-calls.txt`
 - Startup information is written to stderr for debugging
+- Each database operation includes timing and result count information
+- Request correlation IDs help trace operations across logs

+### Performance Tips

+- **Database Indexing**: Ensure proper indexes on ProductId, SaleDate, and Category columns
+- **Connection Pooling**: SQL Server connection pooling is automatically handled
+- **Query Optimization**: All queries use parameterized statements for security and performance
+- **Logging Level**: Adjust logging level in appsettings.json for production environments

 ## Benefits of the Architecture